-- Section 9.1.
+Section 9.1.
 Each employee may request to inspect his official personnel file maintained by the Employer.
 Inspection of the individual's personnel file shall be by scheduled appointment requested in writing or by phone call to the Employer.
 Appointments shall be during the regular scheduled work hours of the administrative staff of the Employer.
 An employee shall be entitled to have a representative of his choice accompany him during such review.
-Any employee may copy documents in his official personnel file. - Section 9.2.
+Any employee may copy documents in his official personnel file.

+Section 9.2.
 If an unfavorable statement or notation is in the official personnel file, the employee shall be given the right to place a statement of rebuttal or explanation in the file.
+No anonymous material of any type shall be included in the employee's official personnel file.

+Section 9.3 The Employer and Employees understand that release of an employee's personnel file is subject to the laws of the State of Ohio.
+The City of Mt.
+Healthy is obligated under current State law to release certain types of personnel information upon demand.
+The employer will notify the employee of any requests for information regarding the employee's personnel file.

-No anonymous material of any type shall be included in the employee's official personnel file. - Section 9.3 To the extent permitted by law, the Employer shall not disclose any information contained within the personnel files. - A. If the Employer receives a public records request for the inspection of any information about an employee covered by this agreement contained within the files kept by the Employer, the Employer shall ascertain the identity of the person making such a request. - B. No information may be released until the Employer has provided the employee with a summary of the information about the employee that will be released and to whom it will be released.
+- A. If the Employer receives a public records request for the inspection of any information about an employee covered by this agreement contained within the files kept by the Employer, the Employer shall ascertain the identity of the person making such a request. - B. No information may be released until the Employer has provided the employee with a summary of the information about the employee that will be released and to whom it will be released.
 If the employee is question is satisfied the information being released does not place the officer or their family at risk of irreparable harm and the information being released is in compliance with current case law, the employee will agree with its immediate release.
-Should the employee feel the information being released places the employee or their immediate family at risk of irreparable harm or does not comply with current case law, the following steps will apply.
+Should the employee feel the information being released places the employee or their immediate family at risk of irreparable harm or does not comply with current case law, the following steps will apply. - 1.
+The employee will have five (5) days after being notified in (2) above to file an objection to the release of information and/or to request an opportunity to be heard regarding such release.

-- 1. The employee will have five (5) days after being notified in (2) above to file an objection to the release of information and/or to request an opportunity to be heard regarding such release. - 2.
-If the employee requests a hearing on the release of his or her information, the Employer shall hold such hearing within a reasonable amount of time, and shall allow the employee the opportunity to be heard. - 3.
+- 2. If the employee requests a hearing on the release of his or her information, the Employer shall hold such hearing within a reasonable amount of time, and shall allow the employee the opportunity to be heard. - 3.
 If, after the hearing, the Employer determines that disclosure of the requested information would not threaten the officer's and or the officer's families' personal security, or said information is not otherwise protected from disclosure, the Employer will release the information requested.

-Section 9.4 Records of suspensions shall cease to have force and shall be removed from the file thirty (30) months from the date of issuance, provided no intervening discipline has occurred.
+Section 9.4 Records of suspensions shall cease to have effect and shall be removed from the file thirty (30) months from the date of issuance, provided no intervening discipline has occurred.
 Records of written reprimands shall cease to have effect and shall be removed from the file eighteen (18) months from the date of issuance, provided no intervening discipline has occurred.
 A Letter of Counseling (verbal reprimand, date and time recorded) shall cease to have effect and shall be removed from the file six (6) months from the date of issuance, provided no intervening discipline has occurred.